SilentRhetoric/solid-algo-wallets/README.md

 This design was chosen both for simplicity and also because truly decentralized web apps should allow users to use the client without dependency on a back-end server.
 These wallet interfaces should be managed on the client so that an end user can download and install a web app locally and continue using it even if the host server becomes unavailable.

-> Note that this approach is not suitable for apps which utilize server-side rendering (SSR) and _will_ cause problems.
-It may be possible to provide the reactive roots to a context provider, but this is untested.
+> Note that this approach is not suitable for Solid Start apps which utilize server-side rendering (SSR) and _will_ cause problems.
+It may be possible to provide the reactive roots to a context provider, but this is untested as yet.

 ### Additional Resources